-Applicants must be available on this date, between 12 noon and 5pm, for the recording of the event.
+Applicants must be available on this date, between 12 noon and 5pm, to deliver their talk to the live audience and live-streaming audience, and the recording of the event for TED.

-Shortlisted speakers are also required to attend a compulsory audition on Wednesday 24 February 2021, and a compulsory rehearsal on Wednesday 21 April 2021.
+If you are successful in making the longlist of speakers, you are also required to attend a compulsory audition on Thursday 7 July and a compulsory rehearsal on Thursday 6 October.

-If applicants are unable to commit to all three dates – audition, rehearsal and event – then they should not apply for TEDxWoking 2021.
+If applicants are unable to commit to all three dates – audition, rehearsal and event – then they should not apply for TEDxWoking.

-Applicants must apply via the TEDxWoking Speaker Application e-form with a brief synopsis of their proposed talk idea (c.100 words), biography (c.40 words) and self-portrait photo (high resolution jpg) by 5pm on Friday 15 January 2021.
+Applicants must apply via the TEDxWoking Speaker Application e-form with a brief synopsis of their proposed talk idea (c.100 words), biography (c.40 words) and self-portrait photo (high resolution jpg) by the deadline of 9am on Monday 20 June 2022.

-The TEDxWoking steering group will review the applications and shortlist up to 12, by applying the criteria stated below.
+The TEDxWoking steering group will review the applications and longlist up to 12, by applying the criteria stated below.

 The specific selection and evaluation criteria used by the steering group for accepting or rejecting speakers for TEDxWoking, are as follows (in no particular order):

 - Locality - is the speaker local to Woking Borough I.e. do they live or work in Woking Borough or a neighbouring borough, or have a strong Woking connection such as a business based here, or are they an active member of a local business organisation.

 The aim is to have the majority of speakers from or clearly connected to the Woking area, I.e. 50% or more of speakers on the final programme, before looking further afield for speakers.
 However, this aim is dependent upon sourcing proficient speakers with quality 'on theme' talks.